RomanBurunkov/node-rnd-file/README.md

-filePath | Path to a file as a String| os.tmpdir() fileSize | File size in bytes as a Number | 1024 chunkSize | Chunk size in bytes as a Number | 1024
+filePath | Path to a file as a String| os.tmpdir() fileSize | File size in bytes as a Number | 1024 chunkSize | Chunk size in bytes as a Number | 1024 hashAlgo | Algorithm name to generate file's hash as a String | 'md5'

 ## Usage Example: